mostafa-rio/react-nft-slider/README.md

-Generate a Gallery of nfts for your app without any web3 configuration.
+Generate a Slider of nfts for your app without any web3 configuration.